roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

     4. In the left-side navigation pane of the details page, choose **Applications** \> **Helm**.

     5. On the Helm page, select ack-node-local-dns-default and click **Delete** in the **Actions** column.
-In the dialog box that appears, click **OK**.
+In the message that appears, click **OK**.

 ## Compatibility with PrivateZone

 By default, NodeLocal DNSCache uses the TCP protocol to communicate with CoreDNS.
 CoreDNS communicates with the upstream servers based on the protocol used by the source of DNS queries.
-If PrivateZone is used in your cluster, DNS queries processed by NodeLocal DNSCache are sent to PrivateZone by using the TCP protocol.
-PrivateZone does not support the TCP protocol in some regions.
+If PrivateZone is used in your cluster, DNS queries processed by NodeLocal DNSCache are sent to PrivateZone over TCP.
+PrivateZone does not support TCP in some regions.
 Therefore, errors may occur when DNS queries are processed by using PrivateZone.

+## Modify the ConfigMap of Terway

+1. Run the following command to view the ConfigMap of Terway:

+    ```
+    kubectl -n kube-system edit cm eni-config -o yaml
+    ```

+2. Check the ConfigMap of Terway.

+    -   Check whether IPVLAN is enabled in the `eniip_virtual_type` field.
+If this field does not exist in the ConfigMap or the value is not set to IPVLAN, you do not need to perform the following steps before you can install NodeLocal DNSCache.
+For more information, see [Install NodeLocal DNSCache](#section_rzr_wqx_ss3).
+    -   Check whether the `host_stack_cidrs` field of the ConfigMap is specified.
+If the `host_stack_cidrs` field is specified, you do not need to perform the following steps before you can install NodeLocal DNSCache.
+For more information, see [Install NodeLocal DNSCache](#section_rzr_wqx_ss3).
+3. Add the `host_stack_cidrs` field to the ConfigMap of Terway and set the value to 169.254.20.10/32.
+Then, save the ConfigMap and exist.

+    ```
+     10-terway.conf: |
+      {
+        "cniVersion": "0.3.0",
+        "name": "terway",
+        "eniip_virtual_type": "IPVlan",
+        "host_stack_cidrs": ["169.254.20.10/32"],
+        "type": "terway"
+      }
+    ```

+4. Run the following command to query all of the DaemonSet pods for Terway:

+    ```
+    kubectl -n kube-system get pod | grep terway-eniip
+    ```

+    Expected output:

+    ```
+    terway-eniip-7d56l         2/2     Running   0          30m
+    terway-eniip-s7m2t         2/2     Running   0          30m
+    ```

+5. Run the following command to recreate the Terway pods:

+    ```
+     kubectl -n kube-system delete pod terway-eniip-7d56l terway-eniip-s7m2t
+    ```

+6. Log on to a node of the cluster and run the following command to query the ConfigMap of Terway.

+    If the ConfigMap contains the field that you have added, it indicates that the ConfigMap of Terway is modified.

+    ```
+    cat /etc/cni/net.d/*
+    ```

+    Expected output:

+    ```
+     {
+       "cniVersion": "0.3.0",
+       "name": "terway-chainer",
+       "plugins": [
+         {
+           "eniip_virtual_type": "IPVlan",
+           "host_stack_cidrs": [
+             "169.254.20.10/32",
+           ],
+           "type": "terway"
+         },
+         {
+           "type": "cilium-cni"
+         }
+       ]
+     }
+    ```

+    After all the Terway pods are recreated and run as normal, you can install NodeLocal DNSCache.

 **Related topics**